Batumi Gay Travel

 Batumi Gay Travel Tips

 Keep in mind that Batumi is a seasonal destination.
 Georgians and Russians flock here to escape urban centers and to enjoy the clean, serene beaches.
 I would advise against visiting during colder months since there might not be much to do.

 Gay Batumi: How to Get There

 Batumi is easily reached by train from Tbilisi.
-However, you will not be able to find directions online.
+However, you might not be able to find directions online.
 If you are coming from Tbilisi, you can get tickets in person at the Station Square Train Station.
 Read the Tbilisi Gay Travel Guide for more info.
 There should be no need to buy any tickets online beforehand.

 Trains arrive and depart at the Batumi Central Railway Station.
 The station is about a 15 to 20-minute drive from the city center.
 Upon arrival to Batumi, use a car-sharing app to reserve a vehicle.
 This will be cheaper than local taxi’s which may take advantage of you.